Titanium metal is obtained from the mineral rutile, TiO2. The pro... | Channels for Pearson+

 TiCl4(s) + 2 Mg(s) → Ti(s) + 2 MgCl2(s)

-How many kilograms of rutile are needed to produce 95 kg of Ti?
+How many moles of TiO2 are needed to form one mole of titanium?

 Verified Solution